 The impact of the Panama Papers leak has been substantial: An estimated $135 billion was wiped off the value of nearly 400 companies related to the disclosures of their secrets.
 Numerous political careers were stopped short while mass demonstrations in Iceland, England, Argentina, Malta, Russia and Pakistan revealed widespread public outrage over corruption and dark money.

-In addition to the clients of Mossack Fonseca, the country of Panama itself has suffered a blow to its reputation.
+In addition to the clients of Mossack Fonseca, more then 80 per cent of which were non-panamanian entities, the country of Panama itself has suffered a blow to its reputation.
 Now they are faced with the task of recovering the country’s good name.
 The way in which they go about this represents a tremendously interesting case study in reputation management following a crisis, and may offer lessons to a variety of other states, companies, and individuals.

 While the damage is done, Panama’s offshore industry, now only a small part of the economy, will inevitably change, progressively moving away from risky areas while continuing to develop opportunities that a service country like Panama should pursue.